modelsbuilder/ModelsBuilder.Original/readme.md

 any NuGet package.
 Building in Debug mode does NOT build the VSIX package, but building in Release mode DOES build the VSIX package.

+**Important** before releasing a new version, ensure that Umbraco.ModelsBuilder.Api.ApiVersion contains the proper constants for API client/server version check.

 In order to build the NuGet package and the VSIX package, use the build.ps1 Powershell script: